vingd/vingd-api-php/docs/api.rst

       :param integer $oid: Identifier of the object to be sold, as returned by :php:meth:`Vingd::createObject`.
       :param float $price: Object's price in VINGDs.
 Rounded to two decimal digits.
       :param string $context:
-         Arbitrary (user-defined) context handle of this purchase.
-The $context shall be referenced on the access verification handler URL.
+         Arbitrary (user-defined) context handle of this purchase. $context shall be retrieved upon purchase/token verification.
 (Usage discouraged for sensitive data.)
 Default: no context associated with order.
       :param string $expires:
          Expiry timestamp / validity period of the order being generated (accepts any PHP/strtotime-parsable date/time string, including ISO